MSW Instantons

+Let us first consider type ${\it (i)}$ under heterotic/$F$-theory duality.
+Such instantons get mapped to worldsheet instantons, wrapped on a curve ${\cal Q}$ of genus $g_{\cal Q}$.
+In this case, the $M5$-brane admits a fibration over ${\cal Q}$ whose fibers are $K3$ surfaces.
+We can relate the Betti numbers and the Hodge numbers of the $M5$ and ${\cal Q}$ through the Leray sequence.

 We are mostly interested in instantons with only the two universal fermionic zero modes, i.e. we want $h^{0,i}(M5) = 0$ for $i>0$.
-To get $h^{0,1}=0$ we clearly need $g_\Q=0$.
-To get $h^{0,3}=0$ is is more convenient to use the isomorphism $h^{0,3} = h^0(N)$ and check if the normal bundle has sections, i.e. if the instanton is isolated.
-The $h^{0,2}$ must come from $H^0R^2$.
-If $S=dP_9$ we wouldn't get any.
-If $S=K3$ the monodromy would typically kill it.
+We find that $h^{0,1}=g_{\cal Q}$ so to get $h^{0,1}=0$ we clearly need $g_\Q=0$.
+If the fibration of the $M5$ over $\Q$ is non-trivial then $h^{0,2}$ noramlly vanishes.
+To get $h^{0,3}=0$ it is convenient to use the isomorphism $h^{0,3} = h^0(N)$ and check if the normal bundle has sections, i.e. if the instanton is isolated.
 Thus the arithmetic genus criterion for the $M5$-brane agrees well with the heterotic picture.
-On the heterotic side, the instantons that contribute are wrapped on a genus zero curve and isolated.
+On the heterotic side, the instantons that contribute are wrapped on a genus zero curve and isolated, and using the arithmetic genus for the corresponding $M5$-instanton we reach the same conclusions.
 Higher genus curves would contribute to certain multi-fermion terms.
 Non-isolated curves might possibly still contribute to the superpotential (although probably they do not), but one has to understand how to integrate over the family, just as for the $M5$-brane.